 On Passover, we commemorate the Exodus from Egyptian slavery.
 The following is a brief summary:

-Jacob's family came to Egypt to escape a famine in Canaan.
-Joseph, Jacob's son and the Viceroy to Pharaoh, settled his family in the land of Goshen, apart from the Egyptians.
+Jacob’s family came to Egypt to escape a famine in Canaan.
+Joseph, Viceroy to Pharoah, settled his family in the land of Goshen, apart from the Egyptians.

 Joseph’s contribution to Egyptian society was forgotten after his death, and the new Pharaoh, feeling threatened by the success of the Israelites, enslaved them with cruel and bitter labor.

 Alerted to a prophecy that the Israelites would be led to freedom by a boy yet to be born, Pharaoh ordered all newborn Jewish boys cast into the Nile.
 Yocheved set her newborn son (Moses) adrift in the Nile in a basket, where he was found by Pharaoh’s daughter, who adopted him.

 Years later, Moses came upon an Egyptian beating an Israelite.
 Outraged, Moses slew the Egyptian, but then fled Egypt for fear that his action would be discovered.
 Moses took refuge in Midian with Jethro and married Jethro's daughter, Tziporah.
 While shepherding Jethro’s sheep, Moses came upon a burning bush which was not consumed, from which God instructed him to go back and lead the Israelites out of Egypt.